Exact Sampling of Determinantal Point Processes without Eigendecomposition: Sequential Sampling Algorithm

 \subsection{Sequential Sampling Algorithm of a DPP}

 This sequential sampling algorithm simply consists in using Formula \eqref{eq_pointwise_conditional_proba_dpp} and updating at each step the pointwise conditional probability, knowing the previous selected points.
 It is presented in Algorithm \ref{algo_sequential_sampling_dpp}.
-We recall that this sequential algorithm is a first step to develop a competitive sampling algorithm for DPPs : with this method, one doesn't need eigendecomposition anymore.
+We recall that this sequential algorithm is the first step toward developing a competitive sampling algorithm for DPPs: with this method, one doesn't need eigendecomposition anymore.
 The second step (Section \ref{sec:thinning}) will be to reduce its computational cost.

 The main operations of Algorithm~\ref{algo_sequential_sampling_dpp} involve solving linear systems related to $(I-K)_B^{-1}$.
 Fortunately, here we can use the Cholesky factorization, which alleviates the computational cost.
-Suppose that $L^B$ is the Cholesky factorization of $(I-K)_B$, that is, $L^B$ is a lower triangular matrix such that $(I-K)_B = L^B (L^{B})^{*}$ (where $(L^{B})^{*}$ is the conjugate transpose of $L^{B}$).
-Then, denoting $J^B = (L^{B})^{-1} K_{B\times A\cup\{k\}}$, one simply has $ H^B_{A\cup\{k\}} = \displaystyle K_{A\cup\{k\}} + (J^{B})^{*} J^B. $
+Suppose that $T^B$ is the Cholesky factorization of $(I-K)_B$, that is, $T^B$ is a lower triangular matrix such that $(I-K)_B = T^B (T^{B})^{*}$ (where $(T^{B})^{*}$ is the conjugate transpose of $T^{B}$).
+Then, denoting $J^B = (T^{B})^{-1} K_{B\times A\cup\{k\}}$, one simply has $ H^B_{A\cup\{k\}} = \displaystyle K_{A\cup\{k\}} + (J^{B})^{*} J^B. $

-Besides, at each iteration where $B$ grows, the Cholesky decomposition $L^{B\cup\{k\}}$ of $(I-K)_{B\cup\{k\}}$ can be computed from $L^B$ using standard Cholesky update operations, involving the resolution of only one linear system of size $|B|$.
+Furthermore, at each iteration where $B$ grows, the Cholesky decomposition $T^{B\cup\{k\}}$ of $(I-K)_{B\cup\{k\}}$ can be computed from $T^B$ using standard Cholesky update operations, involving the resolution of only one linear system of size $|B|$.
 See Appendix \ref{sec:cholesky_update} for the details of a typical Cholesky decomposition update.

-In comparison with the spectral sampling algorithm of~\cite{Hough_et_al_dpp_and_independence_2006}, one requires computations for each site of $\Y$, and not just one for each sampled point of $Y$.
+In comparison with the spectral sampling algorithm of Hough et al.~\cite{Hough_et_al_dpp_and_independence_2006}, one requires computations for each site of $\Y$, and not just one for each sampled point of $Y$.
 We will see at the end of Section \ref{sec:thinning} and in the experiments that it is not competitive.